 Although safety is a priority in our district, accidents can still happen.
 Our health offices are well prepared to provide emergency first aid should a student become injured during the course of the school day.
 If the injury requires more than a bandage, our office staff is instructed to contact parents immediately and complete injury reports.
-Emergency Medical Services will be contacted should the injury/illness be serious in nature or the student's parents are more than twenty minutes away from the school site.
-A student returning to school with, casts, crutches, brace(s), or a wheelchair must have a health care provider's written notice of any restrictions or necessary accommodations.
+Emergency Medical Services will be contacted should the injury/illness be serious in nature.
+A student returning to school with casts, crutches, brace(s), or a wheelchair must have a health care providers written notice of any restrictions or necessary accommodations.
 The student must comply with any safety procedures required by the school administration and health services personnel.
 A student returning to school following a serious or prolonged illness, injury, surgery, or other hospitalization, must have written permission by the health care provider to attend school, including any recommendations regarding physical activity.
-Sample forms for re-entry to school are available on the District website.
-(Departments > Health Services > Forms & Resources.)
+Sample forms for re-entry to school are available on the District website (Departments > Student Support Services > Health Services > Forms & Resources).